sundhar-velmurugan/social-media-app/readme.md

 ## About
-- This is a social media application developed from "MERN Stack Front To Back" course on Udemy [Course link at the bottom]
+- This is a social media application
 - The app includes authentication, profiles and forum posts
-- Checkout `log.md` for my full walkthrough of this course

 ## App link:
 https://evening-refuge-82094.herokuapp.com/